LRD spectral analysis of multifractional functional time series on manifolds: Final comments

 \section{Final comments}

 Results displayed in Sections \ref{mcess} and \ref{sim2} (see also Sections 4 and 5 of the Supplementary Material) are based on the computation of the empirical distribution of the temporal mean of the absolute errors, and the empirical probabilities.
-Details on executing times depending of $T$ and $R$ parameter values for the two proposed estimation methodologies are given in Tables 4--5 in the Supplementary Material.
 The interaction between parameters $n,$ $R$ and $T$ in the asymptotic analysis of the two estimation methodologies proposed is illustrated beyond the Gaussian scenario in the simulation study undertaken.
-Specifically, from the empirical distributions plotted, one can conclude that their rate of convergence is a function of the spherical scale $n,$ the functional sample size $T,$ and the number of repetitions $R.$ Differences between empirical distributions of absolute errors by scales are more pronounced in the compact than in the noncompact LRD operator case.
+Specifically, from the empirical distributions plotted, one can conclude that their rate of convergence is a function of the spherical scale $n,$ the functional sample size $T,$ and the number of repetitions $R.$ Differences between empirical distributions of absolute errors by scales are more pronounced for decreasing sequence of LRD operator eigenvalues than in the case of increasing LRD operator eigenvalue sequence.
 As expected (see also Supplementary Material), the effect of the element of SPHARMA(p,q) process family considered is negligible for the minimum contrast estimation methodology.
 Namely, a slightly increasing of the concentration rate of the empirical errors when the parameter of autoregression $p$ increases is observed.
 Additionally, the empirical probability analysis also reflects the interaction of these three parameters through the rate of converge to zero.
-Under noncompact LRD operator, a smoother decay to zero of the empirical probabilities than in the compact LRD operator case is observed.
+Under nondecreasing eigenvalue sequence of the LRD operator, a smoother decay to zero of the empirical probabilities than in the case of decreasing eigenvalue sequence of the LRD operator is observed.
 A new battery of limit results will be investigated beyond the Gaussian scenario in a subsequent paper for the asymptotic analysis of the proposed estimators of the second--order structure of the LRD manifold cross--time RFs studied here.

-\textbf{Acknowledgements} This work has been supported in part by projects MCIN/ AEI/PID2022-142900NB-I00, and CEX2020-001105-M MCIN/ AEI/ 10.13039/501100011033).

-The authors would like to thank the Associate Editor, and two anonymous reviewers for their helpful and constructive comments and suggestions which have led to a substantial improvement of this paper.